mjholmes/reindeer-cheer/Readme.md

 ## Laser cut head
 I'm using the excellent ["Mounted Deer / Reindeer Head"](http://www.thingiverse.com/thing:34513) by [phenoptix](http://www.thingiverse.com/phenoptix) which is licensed under the Creative Commons - Attribution - Share Alike license.
-I've modified the design to add a couple of notches to allow cables to be threaded through form front to back and add some holes to the nose.
+I've modified the design to add a couple of notches to allow cables to be threaded through from front to back and add some holes to the nose.
 The design files contain two noses, one with a 5mm hole for threading cables etc and another for a standard 10mm LED; my editing in AutoCAD has bloated the file size a bit.

 The design was cut from 3mm (ish) birch ply on a [HPC Laserscript 3060](http://hpclaser.co.uk/index.php?main_page=product_info&products_id=39) using a power level of 97% and a speed of 12 which seems about right for the material.
 Once cut a little bit of gentle sanding was required to make things fit nicely.